harshmehta27/SentimentAnalysis/README.md

 The Sentiment Analysis of user feedbacks on airlines was made using NLP and ML Algorithms

+The project was carried out in Python
+Libraries Used: numpy, pandas, sklearn, nltk, scipy

 Natural Language Processing was done using Python's NLTK library and the following steps were executed:
 - Tokenization of Tweets
 - Case Conversation of Tokens